aeslaughter/moose/docs/content/utilities/MooseDocs/core.md

 the link (see [settings-example]).
 The settings are the expected key-value pairings common to much of the MooseDocs syntax.
 The available settings for links is include in [link-settings].

-!devel settings module=moosedown.extensions.core id=link-settings object=Link caption=Available settings for links.
+!devel settings module=MooseDocs.extensions.core id=link-settings object=Link caption=Available settings for links.

 ### Shortcut links id=shortcut-link